Accelerated calibration of semi-analytic galaxy formation models: Model calibration

-where $T_\mathrm{mean} = 3$ and $T_\mathrm{scat} = 3$ are dimensionless ``temperatures'' with which we heat up the different components of the likelihood.
 This heating was done because our primary goal is to find \galacticus models that are a good fit to observational data, rather than being concerned with the constraints on the \galacticus parameters themselves.
 Heating up the likelihood reduces the probability of our MCMC sampler getting ``stuck'' in local posterior maxima.
 Also, \galacticus is only an approximate model of galaxy formation, and so we do not expect it to be able to match all observational data ``down to the noise level''.
 As such, the amount of weight that we choose to give to matching different observables is fairly arbitrary and can be chosen by us, rather than being dictated by how precisely different properties of observed galaxies are measured.
 For example, we may wish to try and match both the number density of galaxies of a particular stellar mass (i.e. the stellar mass function) and the mean size of those galaxies to similar fractional precision, even though observationally one of these things may be more precisely determined than the other.
 Appropriately heating the different contributions to the likelihood allows us to choose what weight we give to different constraints.

+The choice of $T_\mathrm{mean} = T_\mathrm{scat} = 3$ was fairly arbitrary, but was motivated by practical considerations related to the numerical behaviour of the MCMC and the level of accuracy we consider meaningful for the present calibration.
+In particular, the intrinsic scatter in log stellar mass at fixed halo mass is typically $\sim 0.15$--$0.2$\,dex.
+With nine haloes per mass bin, this implies an expected uncertainty on the mean log stellar mass for a given \galacticus realisation of $\sim 0.05$--$0.07$\,dex.
+Heating the likelihood by a factor of three, which is equivalent to inflating the effective uncertainties by $\sqrt{3}$, increases this scale to $\sim 0.1$\,dex.
+We regard this as an appropriate target precision given the approximate nature of the model and the fact that our primary goal is to identify regions of parameter space that provide broadly acceptable fits to the data, rather than to derive formally precise constraints on individual model parameters.